-With a mother who was both an internal medicine physician and an officer in the Army Reserves, giving back through medicine seemed inevitable for Jeremy “J.P.”
+With a mother who was both an internal medicine physician and an officer in the Army Reserves, giving back through medicine seemed inevitable for J.P.
 Scott.

-Now a third-year medical student, Scott relies on the Eko stethoscopes (click for student discount) to help him gain confidence and learn.
+Now a third-year medical student, Scott relies on Eko stethoscope technology to help him gain confidence and learn.

-With the app that comes standard with the CORE, Scott can also show patients their heart and lung sounds or share recordings with his peers.
+With the Eko App that comes standard with the CORE, Scott can also show patients their heart and lung sounds or share recordings with his peers.

 "They love it.
 This is one of those great tools where you still need to know how to use a basic stethoscope, you have to understand the mechanics and physiology behind what you're looking at or listening to.
 It just allows it to be enhanced and brought into the 21st century."

 It's a common challenge for clinicians early in their careers to take classroom knowledge and apply it to real patients.
 Scott described learning sounds like atrial fibrillation and hypertension from a "Harvey Heart Sounds" mannequin, a standard of many medical programs.